tasb/secure-devops-training/labs/lab01.md

-# Lab 01 - Prepare your development environment
+# Lab 01 - Enable GitHooks with Talisman

 ## Table of Contents